dannydannyel/bootstrap4-finalproject/README.md

 # bootstrap4-finalproject

-This course is the last assignment from `Front-end Web UI Framweroks and tools: Bootstrap 4` from **Coursera**
+This course is the last assignment from `Front-end Web UI Framweroks and tools: Bootstrap 4` from **Coursera** MOOC platform.

 ## 1. Introduction